 You break an arm or sprain an ankle, and you call 911 or head to your nearest emergency room.
-But with an injury that affects your mouth, lips, teeth, cheeks, or gums, you need emergencies services from a skilled dentist.
-And that’s not something you typically find in local hospital’s emergency ward.
+But with an injury that affects your mouth, lips, teeth, cheeks, or gums, you need emergency services from a skilled dentist.
+And that’s not something you typically find in a local hospital’s emergency ward.

 That’s why it helps to have a plan in place in the event of this kind of emergency.
 First, here are two of the most common dental emergencies we see around Halloween:

 You’re out with the family trick-or-treating through the neighborhood.
 Even with street lights and the flashlight, you’re carrying around, often you’re fighting the forces of darkness and rambunctious little ghouls you can barely keep up with.
 So despite your best efforts, there’s a higher risk on Halloween of kids tripping and falling on a curb or sidewalk and knocking out a tooth.